OWASP/CheatSheetSeries/cheatsheets/File_Upload_Cheat_Sheet.md

 As mentioned in the [Public File Retrieval](#public-file-retrieval) section, file content can contain malicious, inappropriate, or illegal data.

+Based on the expected type, special file content validation can be applied:

+- For **images**, applying image rewriting techniques destroys any kind of malicious content injected in an image; this could be done through [randomization](https://security.stackexchange.com/a/8625/118367).
+- For **Microsoft documents**, the usage of [Apache POI](https://poi.apache.org/) helps validating the uploaded documents.
+- **ZIP files** are not recommended since they can contain all types of files, and the attack vectors pertaining to them are numerous.

 The File Upload service should allow users to report illegal content, and copyright owners to report abuse.

 If there are enough resources, manual file review should be conducted in a sandboxed environment before releasing the files to the public.